Ryan Ludwick: St. Louis Cardinals: All-Star

 In 2007, Ludwick was invited to spring training by the Cardinals and started in Triple-A Memphis.
 On May 6, 2007, Ludwick was promoted to the Cardinals after Preston Wilson went on the DL.
-In the 29 games preceding Ludwick's promotion, he hit .340 with 0 home runs but had 50 RBI at Memphis.
+In the 29 games preceding Ludwick's promotion, he hit .340 with 0 home runs but had 50 RBIs at Memphis.

 His fast start in 2008 earned him an everyday player role.
 Ludwick was named to his first All-Star game on July 6 at Yankee Stadium in New York City.
 He won the National League Player of the Week Award for July 27-August 2.
 On August 14, Ludwick hit his 29th home run of the 2008 season; this broke the record for the most home runs in a season by a player who throws left-handed yet bats right-handed previously held by Rickey Henderson.

 Ludwick would go on to win a Silver Slugger Award at the end of the 2008 season for his offensive performance along with fellow outfielders Matt Holliday and Ryan Braun.
 That year, Ludwick hit 37 home runs, 40 doubles, 113 RBIs, 3 triples and a solid .299 batting average.

 After his breakout season of 2008, Ludwick started out 2009 with a solid April, posting similar figures to his 2008 season by hitting .297 with five home runs, and 19 RBIs.
 He was then slowed by a strained right hamstring which placed him on the DL for 15 games.
 After returning from his injury, Ludwick struggled with a .200 average during the month of June.
 He had a productive July, hitting .340, with six home runs and a league-leading 28 RBIs, landing him NL Player of the Month honors.
 This gave the Cardinals 3 out of the last 4 NL Player of the Month awards, coupled with Albert Pujols's awards in April and June.
 At the end of the 2009 season Ludwick finished batting .265 with 22 home runs and 97 RBIs.
 Ludwick was primarily a right fielder, but also got playing time in left field and occasionally in center field.

-During the 2010 offseason, Ludwick and the Cardinals were able to avoid arbitration, reaching an agreement on a one-year contract worth $5.45 million for 2010.
-Through mid-June, he batted .451 with runners in scoring position, second-best among all MLB players.
+During the 2010 offseason, Ludwick and the Cardinals avoided arbitration, agreeing to a one-year, $5.45 million contract for 2010.
+Through June 15, he hit .451 with runners in scoring position, second-best among all MLB players.
 Additionally, he batted .476 with 11 RBIs with runners in scoring position and two out.
 His strong performance with runners in scoring position lead to him being placed in the cleanup role on June 14 against the Seattle Mariners.
-The move paid off as he hit a 3-run home run in his first at bat, and went 2-for-4 in the game.
+The move paid off, as he hit a three-run home run in his first at bat, and went 2-for-4 with a sacrifice fly in the game.